Desmond Wilcox

 Desmond John Wilcox (21 May 1931 – 6 September 2000) was a British television producer, documentary filmmaker, journalist and television executive.
-He worked at the BBC and ITV during his career and was producer of series such as This Week, Man Alive, and That's Life!.
+He worked at the BBC and ITV during his career and was producer of series such as This Week, Man Alive, and That's Life!

 Early life

-Wilcox was born in 1931 in Welwyn Garden City, Hertfordshire, England, to John Wallace Wilcox, a student of architecture under Sir Edwin Lutyens, becoming partner in architectural firm Anderson, Forster, Warren and Wilcox (later Anderson, Forster and Wilcox) and a Second lieutenant in the Royal Engineers, and Alice May, née Whittle.
+Wilcox was born in 1931 in Welwyn Garden City, Hertfordshire, to John Wallace Wilcox, a student of architecture under Sir Edwin Lutyens, becoming partner in architectural firm Anderson, Forster, Warren and Wilcox (later Anderson, Forster and Wilcox) and a Second lieutenant in the Royal Engineers, and Alice May, née Whittle.
 He attended Cheltenham Grammar School and Christ's College, Finchley.
 He was then a training apprentice with the Outward Bound Sea School and left home to work as a deckhand in the merchant marine.

 Career

-Journalism

-In 1949 Wilcox began a career in journalism as a reporter on a weekly newspaper.
+In 1949, Wilcox began a career in journalism as a reporter on a weekly newspaper.
 After two years of national service, he moved to Fleet Street to work for the Daily Mirror, becoming a foreign correspondent in the New York bureau.

-In 1960 Wilcox moved to television as a reporter on ITV's This Week current affairs programme, where he stayed for five years until joining the BBC.
+In 1960, Wilcox moved to television as a reporter on ITV's This Week current affairs programme, where he stayed for five years until joining the BBC.

-Documentaries

 He was co-editor and presenter of the landmark Man Alive series in 1965.
 He later formed the Man Alive Unit as well as providing the distinctive voice-over in the weekly current-affairs programme TEMPO directed by Mike Hodges.

 In an interview in 1986 he said:

-Television executive

-From 1972 to 1980 he was head of general features at the BBC.
+From 1972 to 1980, Wilcox was head of general features at the BBC.
 He made series including Americans, The Visit, Black in Blue and A Day in the Life.

+He wrote the book Explorers (BBC, 1975), based upon the BBC television series of the same name, about the journeys of ten explorers.

 Personal life

-Wilcox married firstly Patsy Price, and they had three children together called Claire, Adam, and Cassandra.
-During this first marriage he had an eight-year affair with television presenter Esther Rantzen, and in 1977 he married her after obtaining a divorce from Patsy.
-There were three further children of this marriage, including the television presenter Rebecca Wilcox.
-In 1992 Wilcox converted to Judaism, the religion of his second wife.
+Wilcox married Patsy Price and they had three children: Claire, Adam, and Cassandra.
+During his marriage he had an eight-year affair with television presenter Esther Rantzen, and in 1977 he married Rantzen after obtaining a divorce from Patsy.
+There were three further children from this marriage, including the television presenter Rebecca Wilcox.
+In 1992, Wilcox converted to Judaism, the religion of his second wife.

-Later life
+Later life and death

-After he left the staff of the BBC, Wilcox was involved in the occasional series following the story of David Jackson (David Lopez) 'the Boy David', a badly-deformed Peruvian boy (a sufferer of noma) whose face was rebuilt by a Scottish surgeon who adopted him.
+After he left the staff of the BBC, Wilcox was involved in the occasional series The Boy David, following the story of David Jackson (David Lopez), a badly-deformed Peruvian boy (a sufferer of noma) whose face was rebuilt by a Scottish surgeon who adopted him.
 The series won six international awards.

-Death

-Wilcox died of a heart attack in Paddington, London, in 2000, aged 69.
+Wilcox died of a heart attack in Paddington, London, on 6 September 2000, at the age of 69.

+Media

+In 2023, in the ITV1 drama The Long Shadow Wilcox was portrayed by the actor Adam James.

 Awards

 Wilcox was posthumously awarded the Grierson Documentary Film Awards Life Tribute in November 2001.

-A media arts centre at a High School in Rainhill, Merseyside has been opened, named in his honour.
+A media arts centre at a High School in Rainhill, Merseyside, has been opened, named in his honour.